You can watch all of our London videos and subscribe at our YouTube channel

-Piccadilly Circus is one of London’s major thoroughfares.
-It was built in 1819 when John Nash mapped Regent Street.
-Its circular nature (the circus) was lost when work began on Shaftesbury Avenue in the 1880s.
+Its circular nature was lost when work began on Shaftesbury Avenue in the 1880s.

-The bright lights that dominate the square were added in the early 20th-century, and have become a favourite photo call of tourists.
+The bright advertising lights that dominate the square today were added in the early 20th-century, and have become one of the favourite photo-stops for tourists.

 Ask any Londoner, and they’ll happily tell you that the Eros statue at the centre of Piccadilly Circus represents the Greek god of Love – but they’re wrong!
 It actually represents the Angel of Christian Charity.